 Tony Granville is completing work relating to the failure of CHP and district heating to achieve its full potential in the UK.
 He considers the financial, policy and regulatory barriers to greater penetration of the technologies and the design of effective solutions to overcoming them.

-Atta Ajayebi’s research focusses on environmental evaluation of renewable energies, particularly techno-economic and social impacts of large-scale production of bioenergy.
+Atta Ajayebi’s research focuses on environmental evaluation of renewable energies, particularly techno-economic and social impacts of large-scale production of bioenergy.
 The methodology generally involves developing a spatially and temporally explicit Life-Cycle Analysis (LCA) model.

 Primarily located in Geography, Richard Lowes is researching heat and its associated governance.
 Heat in general is an area which has often been overlooked by both policy-makers and researchers but is a major part of the energy system: in the UK around half the energy we use as a country is for heat.